imagej/imagej.github.io/_pages/platforms/macos.md

 It is unfortunately no longer feasible to install Apple Java 6 on current versions of macOS.
 However, ImageJ should work OK with Java 8.
 If you have difficulties, please post on the [Image.sc Forum](https://forum.image.sc/).

-At any time, you can verify which Javas are installed on your system using {% include github org='ctrueden' repo='ctr-scripts' path='java-info' label='this script' %}.
+At any time, you can verify which Javas are installed on your system using {% include github org='ctrueden' repo='ctr-scripts' branch='master' path='java-info' label='this script' %}.

 ## How do I run ImageJ on Yosemite?